The Big Picture On DSCR Loan Pros and Cons:

 DSCR Loan Requirements

-As mentioned above, lenders who offer a DSCR loan program don’t typically require personal income documentation, such as tax returns and pay stubs.
+As mentioned, lenders offering a DSCR loan program don’t typically require personal income documentation, such as tax returns and pay stubs.
 But they still require plenty of other documentation.

-All lenders run your credit history to see how well you’ve paid your debt obligations in the past.
-For rental property loans, many lenders have a minimum credit score of 660, although some go as low as 620 or set the minimum credit requirement at 700.
+All lenders run your credit history to see how well you’ve paid your debt obligations.
+Many lenders have a minimum credit score of 660 for rental property loans, although some go as low as 620 or set the minimum credit requirement at 700.

-Lenders send their own appraiser out to perform an appraisal, which includes the market rent (used to calculate DSCR).
+Lenders send their appraisers out to perform an appraisal, which includes the market rent (used to calculate DSCR).

 If you apply for a mortgage as an LLC, the lender of courses needs your articles of organization, EIN, and operating agreement.

-Lenders may also require bank statements to show proof that you have the cash reserves needed to meet DSCR loan requirements.
+Lenders may also require bank statements to prove that you have the cash reserves needed to meet DSCR loan requirements.

 And, of course, you need to come up with the down payment.